 1.6.
 The phrase 'subject to this Act' refers to the exceptions and exemptions in the Act that allow agencies and Ministers to refuse access to documents in certain instances.
-For example, a document may not be subject to the Act because of section 14 (where the document is available for purchase or is part of a public register), or it may be an exempt document under Part IV.8
+For example, a document may not be subject to the Act because of section 14 (where the document is published on the agency's website or accessible in a public register or other open access arrangement), or it may be an exempt document under Part IV.8